What is Student Right-To-Know?

 What is a graduation rate and what is a transfer-out rate?

 Federal regulations specify how to calculate the graduation and transfer rates.
-The rates come from a study of Lake Superior College students who started at the college in the fall of 2010.
+The rates come from a study of Lake Superior students who started at the college in the fall of 2014.
 The study includes all first-time students who enrolled full-time that fall and were seeking to earn a degree, diploma or certificate at the college.
-The graduation rate is the percentage of these students who graduated from Lake Superior College within three years.
-The transfer-out rate is the percentage of these students who did not graduate from Lake Superior College, but instead transferred to another college or university within three years.
+The graduation rate is the percentage of these students who graduated from Lake Superior within three years.
+The transfer-out rate is the percentage of these students who did not graduate from Lake Superior, but instead transferred to another college or university within three years.

 What do I need to know about these rates?